 Actinic prurigo is typically diagnosed clinically with a detailed history and physical exam.
 Patients will report the characteristic symptoms of severely pruritic papulonodular erythematous skin lesions that began in the spring or summer months.
 Patients may or may not report a direct correlation with exposure to sunlight and disease onset.
 Diagnosis can be aided by skin photo testing, histologic evaluation, and genetic screening for the HLA DR4 allele variant.
 Laboratory testing and immunofluorescence studies are often performed to rule out lupus erythematosus and other photosensitive dermatoses.

 Minor cases of actinic prurigo can be treated with sun-avoidance alone.
 Proper sun protection includes avoiding sunlight by staying indoors or in shaded areas, wearing protective clothing, sunglasses, and wide brim hats, and using a broad-spectrum sunscreen.
 Topical steroids and non-sedating antihistamines will provide relief for acute episodes.
-The more severe persistent disease requires treatment with systemic therapies such as antimalarials, tetracyclines, and systemic steroids.
+The more severe and persistent disease requires treatment with systemic therapies such as antimalarials, tetracyclines, and systemic steroids.

 Thalidomide has been described as the hallmark therapy for severe refractory cases of actinic prurigo.
 Treatment with thalidomide has a major limiting side effect profile which includes peripheral neuropathy and teratogenicity.
 Treatment with thalidomide is contraindicated during pregnancy or in individuals trying to become pregnant.
 Females of childbearing age must use contraception during therapy with thalidomide.
 Screening for peripheral neuropathy is typically initiated pre-treatment and continued throughout the treatment process.

-Alternative immunosuppressive regimens with agents like cyclosporine A have been described successful as well.
+Alternative immunosuppressive regimens with agents like cyclosporine A have been described as successful as well.
 Photochemotherapy with psoralen and ultraviolet A (PUVA) has also been shown to be successful in managing symptoms and treating skin changes caused by actinic prurigo.

 Originally, actinic prurigo was thought to be a hereditary type of polymorphous light eruption (PMLE), a more common idiopathic photodermatoses.
 Genetic testing and the unique clinical presentation of actinic prurigo now supports two separate disease entities.
 The HLA-DR4 allele, specifically the DRB1*0407 subtype is strongly associated with actinic prurigo and not PMLE.
 Actinic prurigo also has an earlier age of onset and frequently presents with cheilitis and sometimes conjunctivitis, which is never seen in patients with PMLE.
 When suspecting actinic prurigo, laboratory tests should also be performed to rule out systemic diseases such as lupus erythematosus or porphyria.